 You can control the mobile network emulator from the HIL simulator using a Simulink blockset.
 This lets you reconfigure the mobile network to manipulate data throughput and latency, for example, and also supports mobility scenarios such as a handover (changing from one cell site to another).
 During a virtual test drive, the radio link is transferred from one base station to the next without losing the data link.
-Another frequent test case is path loss, where the radio signal becomes increasingly weaker or even breaks off completely during a drive.
+Another frequent test case is path loss, where the radio signal becomes increasingly weaker or even breaks off completely while driving.